 What This Dish Is

 Sarawak laksa is a noodle soup associated with the Malaysian state of Sarawak.
-It differs from other laksa varieties because the broth relies on a distinctive spice paste rather than a strongly sour or strongly coconut-based base.
+It stands apart from other laksa styles because it uses a specific spice paste that defines the broth.

 What It Tastes Like